polipones/pod-hugo-main-website/content/useful-rooms/storage-room/index.en.md

 tocopen: true
 ---

-The Storage room is a room to store things (e.g. fridge, microwave and small furniture) during the summer break. **It always opens at the beginning and end of the summer break.** Storage is free for club members with a valid basic membership.
+The storage room is for keeping belongings such as fridges, microwave ovens, and small furniture during the summer break. **It opens at the beginning and end of the summer break.** Storage is free for club members with valid basic membership.

 You can find it on the ground floor of block A, room 019.

-The Storage room opening is managed by the Storage room Administrator (<kufrarna@pod.cvut.cz>) The opening dates are always announced in advance.
-It is not possible to open the Storage room individually.
-If you are not able to come during the dates listed, please send us your suggestions for dates (at least 3 workdays in advance) and if more people are interested, we will open at another date.
+The storage-room administrator (<kufrarna@pod.cvut.cz>) announces opening dates in advance.
+Individual opening is not possible.
+If none of the announced dates suits you, suggest alternatives at least three working days in advance.
+The administrator may add another date if enough people are interested.

-Before storing your belongings, it is necessary to read the Operation rules and understand the rules for the storage of your belongings.
+Read the operating rules before storing your belongings.

 ## Operation rules